The data is divided into “Training” and “Challenge” datasets.

 - If the evaluation of your submission fails, a Mosaic administrator will contact you to provide more details and assist you in resolving the issue.

-After the Challenge ends on April 19, 2018, everyone who submitted to the Challenge will get access to the evaluation metrics of their submissions.
+After the challenge ends, everyone who submitted to the challenge will get access to the evaluation metrics of their own submissions.
 These metrics will not include rankings.
-The official results of the Challenge will be announced and be announced at the ASM Microbe Conference between 7-11 June 2018.
+The official results of the Challenge will be announced after this process is complete.

 If you have any questions, please feel free to contact us.